gnuradio/greps/grep-0018-modernize-c++.md

 Recommendation:
 * Replace all feasible uses of `volk_malloc` et al with `volk::vector`

+Risks: master branch already depends on `volk::vector`, so none.

 ### `xxx_cast<>`

 `static_cast<>` and friends are safer than C style casts, but more